akamai/terraform-provider-akamai/docs/guides/get_started_provider.md

 Your account admins can use Control Center or the [Identity Management: User Administration API](https://developer.akamai.com/en-us/api/core_features/identity_management_user_admin/v2.html) to set up groups, each with their own set of users and roles.

 You can get your group ID automatically using the [`akamai_group` data source](../data-sources/property_group.md).
-To retrieve the default group ID no attributes other than contract need to be set:
+To retrieve the default group ID you need to enter a contract ID:

 ```hcl
 data "akamai_group" "default" {